The Coffee plant – Coffea arabica, it’s been a trading commodity for centuries and grown in Europe since the 1700’s.

 - Remove any suckers sprouting from the bottom

 Growing Coffee Indoors

-During summer, plants need bright filtered light.
-The type of lighting a plant would get behind a sheer curtain-filtered or morning light.
+During summer, plants need a climate providing bright filtered light.
+The type of lighting an indoor plant would receive when growing behind a sheer curtain-filtered or morning light.

-Plants will grow fine under ordinary room temperature, night temperatures should stay above 60.
-Plants can “hold up” with winter temperatures of around 60 degrees – power and problems can show up.
+Plants grow fine under ordinary room temperature, night temperatures should stay above 60.
+Plants can “hold up” with winter temperatures of around 60 degrees – however, problems can show up.

-Cuttings – Growing coffee from cuttings is no different then growing cuttings from other plants.
+Cuttings – Growing coffee from cuttings is no different than growing cuttings from other plants.

 Make a Little “Coffee Greenhouse”